-In all seriousness though (can we even talk seriously when it comes to these little bites of happiness), they really are an incredible marriage of flavors.
+In all seriousness though (can we even talk seriously when it comes to these little grilled bites of happiness), they really are an incredible marriage of flavors.

 These spicy grilled jalapeño poppers are stuffed with the unforgettable savoriness of Frank’s RedHot, the creamy textures of the cheese, and the added bonus of the mild smokiness from the chicken and smoked cheddar.

 If you want a more creamy filling for your grilled jalapeño poppers, we’ve found it’s useful to whip the already softened cream cheese a bit, and then mix in some smoked cheddar (regular sharp cheddar also works just fine).
 This helps for the filling to be creamy instead of dense.
 Recipes that call for just cream cheese (not whipped) tend to come out a little dense grilled or cooked on the smoker.
 Still delicious, but it really depends on what you’re gong for.

-To bacon or not to bacon?
-If you want to go the bacon route I recommend mixing cooked crunchy bacon pieces into the mix (rather than wrapping around the popper).
-They will stay crunchy that way and not get soggy.
-But for this particular recipe, we’re really going with the Buffalo wing style flavors here, which is simply Frank’s RedHot hot sauce, chicken, and your dipping sauce of choice (ranch ranch ranch).
+If you want to go the bacon route I recommend mixing cooked crunchy bacon pieces directly into the jalapeño popper filling mix (rather than wrapping around the popper).
+The bacon will stay crunchy that way and not get soggy.
+But for this particular popper recipe, we’re really going with the Buffalo wing style flavors here, which is simply Frank’s RedHot hot sauce, chicken, and your dipping sauce of choice (ranch ranch ranch).
 No bacon needed (but I won’t be offended if you do!).

 - You can smoke your chicken, then shred the meat (see how to smoke a whole roaster chicken here).

-- You can buy a pre-cooked roaster chicken from your supermarket and shred the meat.
+- Buy a pre-cooked roaster chicken from your supermarket and shred the meat.

-- You can cook up chicken pieces of any size and shred the meat.
+- Cook up chicken pieces of any size and shred the meat.